tseignette/gallery/README.md

 ## TODO

-* update thumbnails path so that it doesn't generate them again if root folder is moved
 * add a progress indicator at the bottom of the aside section
 * implement different view types
 * image zoom feature